dustinpfister/blog_posts/_posts/threejs-examples-dae-tools-sphere-normals-invert.md

 <!-- more -->

 ## Inverting Sphere normals, and what to know before hand

+This is an advanced post on the subject of using the javaScript library known as threejs as well as a number of additional assets to create a kind of sky sphere to serve as a kind of background for a threejs project other than that of a solid color or fixed single texture.
+I am then taking a lot of liberties here and assuming that you have at least a fair amount of experience with threejs, javaScript, and also using blender as a way to create and export DAE files as a preferred way of creating external assets to load into a scene object.

 <iframe class="youtube_video"  src="https://www.youtube.com/embed/nznbbT525Mk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>